harveyzr/Readme-Generator/Develop/Readme/README.md

 - [Questions](#contact-information)

 ## Installation
-sdflk;jasdlfkjsd
+You want to use node and make sure you have installed inquirer

 ## Usage
-asddlfkjasdlfkj
+You can use this to generate your readme file

 ## License
-GNU LGPLv3
+GNU AGPLv3
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.

 ## Contributing
 undefined

 ## Tests
-'osdfjsa
+You can test the project by running this application

 # Contact Information
-* GitHub Username: asdlfkj
+* GitHub Username: harveyzr
-* Contact Email: sldfkj@gmail.com
+* Contact Email: harveyzr@gmail.com